What are my options for the shingles vaccine? If I've already had shingles, should I get the vaccine so that I don't get shingles again?

 - Centers for Disease Control and Prevention, et al. Prevention of herpes zoster: Recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR.
 2014;63:33. https://www.cdc.gov/vaccines/hcp/acip-recs/vacc-specific/shingles.html.
 Accessed Sept.
 29, 2017.

-- Shingles vaccination: What you need to know.
-Centers for Disease Control and Prevention. https://www.cdc.gov/vaccines/vpd/shingles/public/index.html.
+- What everyone should know about shingles vaccine (Shingrix).
+Centers for Disease Control and Prevention. https://www.cdc.gov/vaccines/vpd/shingles/public/shingrix/index.html.
 Accessed Sept.
-29, 2017.
+20, 2018.

 - Zostavax (prescribing information).
 Whitehouse Station, N.J.: Merck & Co.
 Inc.; 2017. http://www.merck.com/product/usa/pi_circulars/z/zostavax/zostavax_pi2.pdf.
 Accessed Sept.
 29, 2017.

 - Vaccination.
 Centers for Disease Control and Prevention. https://www.cdc.gov/shingles/vaccination.html.
 Accessed Oct.
 31, 2017.

 - Shingrix (prescribing information).
 Rixensart, Belgium: GlaxoSmithKline Biologicals; 2017. https://www.gsksource.com/pharma/content/dam/GlaxoSmithKline/US/en/Prescribing_Information/Shingrix/pdf/SHINGRIX.PDF.
 Accessed Oct.
 31, 2017.

 - Steckelberg JM (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Nov.
 1, 2017.